Rheumatic Heart Disease in Children

 Call your child's healthcare provider if your child has any of the following:

 - Chest pain

 - Swelling (edema) of the feet or ankles

 - Another sore throat

-Key points about rheumatic heart disease
+Key points about rheumatic heart disease in children

 - Rheumatic heart disease is long-term damage to heart valves that is a complication

 of rheumatic fever.
 Rheumatic fever stems from untreated strep infections.

 - You can prevent rheumatic heart disease by knowing what strep throat looks like and